ThemeZee/harrison/readme.txt

 Author URI: https://themezee.com/
 Theme URI: https://themezee.com/themes/harrison/
 Contributors: themezee
-Tags: custom-background, custom-logo, custom-header, custom-menu, editor-style, featured-image-header, featured-images, flexible-header, custom-colors, full-width-template, sticky-post, translation-ready, theme-options, one-column
+Tags: one-column, blog, news, custom-background, custom-logo, custom-header, custom-menu, grid-layout, entertainment, editor-style, rtl-language-support, featured-image-header, featured-images, flexible-header, custom-colors, full-width-template, sticky-post, threaded-comments, translation-ready, theme-options, two-columns, three-columns
 Requires at least: 5.2
 Tested up to: 5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Harrison is a modern Business WordPress Theme.
+Harrison is a highly versatile WordPress Theme.

 == Description ==

-Harrison is a modern Business WordPress Theme created with the new WordPress Block Editor in mind.
-The theme comes with Customizer options for colors and typography and a widgetized footer area.
-It is lightweight, GDPR-ready and works best in combination with our free GT Blocks plugin.
+Harrison is a highly versatile WordPress Theme and was specially designed for use with the new WordPress Block Editor.
+The theme supports the latest Gutenberg features and provides different blog layouts and extensive post settings.
+The clean and elegant design is perfect to create all kinds of websites.
+You should really try it!
 For more information about Harrison please go to https://themezee.com/themes/harrison/

 == Installation ==